 Step 1: Check your Existing Swap File Information

-Before creating any swap files or extending your virtual memory, first use the "free" command to check and see if you already have any existing swap memory.
+Before creating any swap files or extending your virtual memory, first use the “free” command to check and see if you already have an existing swap memory.
 Just type:

 Here’s the output on a fresh Linux box: